Shared Care Planning (SCP) Implementation Guide

 The pop-up window now displays questions to determine if the patient is eligible for telemonitoring treatment at MSC.
 Caroline checks with Patrick if: he has a smartphone, he reads email from his smartphone, he can install apps on his smartphone, he is proficient in Dutch language and that he is in possession of scales and a blood pressure meter.
 Caroline submits the answers.

-In the background, the MSC checks the answers.
+In the background, the MSC checks the answers and accepts the Task.
 If Patrick wouldn't be eligible for telemonitoring at the MSC, the request would be rejected here.
+However, the MSC wants to send out an activation-email to Patrick.
+This is not possible without email-address.
+The MSC sends a new questionnaire to get the contact details.

 The pop-up window now displays questions for basic contact information on patient Patrick and cardiologist Caroline (e.g. name, telephone number and email address).
 This information has been auto-populated from the EHR.
 Caroline just has to check and submit.

 In the background, the MSC checks the answers for completeness.
-The MSC automatically accepts the request and sends the patient an invite for a monitoring app.
+The MSC updates the Task-status to 'in-progress' and automatically sends the patient an invite for a monitoring app.

-The pop-up windows now responds that the MSC has accepted the request and has invited the patient to download a monitoring app.
+The pop-up windows now responds that the MSC has started working on the request.
 The telemonitoring request has been successfully assigned.

 Patients, healthcare organizations and healthcare professionals are identified using nationwide logical identifiers that are specific to the Netherlands.